Milwaukie, Oregon: Housing

-According to Milwaukie's 2012 Comprehensive Annual Financial Report, the top employers in the city are:

 Education

-Milwaukie is served by the North Clackamas School District and most children attend one of ten public elementary schools, Alder Creek Middle School or Wilbur Rowe Middle School, depending on area of residence, Rex Putnam High School, Milwaukie High School for regular high school education, and New Urban High School for alternative education.
+Milwaukie is served by the North Clackamas School District and most children attend one of nine public elementary schools, Alder Creek Middle School or Wilbur Rowe Middle School, depending on area of residence, Rex Putnam High School, Milwaukie High School for regular high school education, and New Urban High School or Cascade Heights Charter School for alternative education.
 Since 1996, Milwaukie High School has annually hosted the nationally recognized Living History Day.
 On this day thousands of veterans are welcomed into the school to help educate students about the past.

 There is also a private Catholic high school, La Salle High School, named after St. Jean-Baptiste de la Salle, and the Portland Waldorf School, a private Waldorf school, which serves grades K–12.

 The city is home to the Ledding Library, a public library that is part of the Library Information Network of Clackamas County.

 The city has one college campus, Clackamas Community College Harmony.